yhcelebi/d.ai/README.md

-# Edd.ai
+# D.ai
-Edd.ai is an AI project to illuminate all souls and it's minds to reveal the path to salvation
+D.ai is an AI project to illuminate all souls and its minds to reveal the path to salvation